Gananath/pyort/README.md

 # pyort
-Command line tool for monitoring and logging all foreign network connections.
+Command line tool for monitoring and logging all foreign network connections(ipv4).
 Best way to use this tool is along with other network monitoring tools such as `iftop`

 ## Installation (python 2.7 or above)
 `pip install pyort`